 Long-lasting progress requires all three dimensions to work together, and only then can all human beings fulfil their potential with both dignity and equality.
 Language and communication are crucial enabling factors helping societies grow, collaborate and become more inclusive.

 In September 2015, the United Nations adopted the new Sustainable Development Goals (SDGs).
-Two years on, this 12th Language and Development Conference provides a timely opportunity for the role of language to be explored in achieving these new, ambitious and universal goals.
+Two years on, this 12th Language and Development Conference provided a timely opportunity for the role of language to be explored in achieving these new, ambitious and universal goals.

 - Multilingualism for Quality, Equitable and Inclusive Education